TheLoggicalOne/BA_for_Solico/docs/weeks/week03.md

 #### In reality,Future demand is uncertain, what is the best thing we could hope to know about demand?
+- How should we solve decision making problems that depend on future uncertain demand(or any other variable that is uncertain)?
 #### What if we have data?
 - in this version, we don't know anything magical about demand, the only thing that we know is
 history of our previus three years demand at the same event: